 Table 4.
-List of ASE and ASB events for each dataset a) only autosomes b) only chr X. The first column indicates the number of elements (genes, novel TARs, splice junctions or binding sites) that are sequenced at a depth greater than 6 and containing a heterozygous SNP).
+List of ASE and ASB events for each dataset a) only autosomes b) only chr X. The first column indicates the number of elements (genes, novel TARs, splice junctions or binding sites) that are sequenced at a sufficient depth in order to detect allele-specific activity and containing a heterozygous SNP, see Methods for further details).
 The number of elements containing either ASE or ASB that can be phased are then split into maternal and paternal specific counts.
 We used the GENCODE 3c set of gene annotation and binding sites were determined using PeakSeq (Rozowsky et al. 2009) with default parameters.